 - Adapt to changing needs in their profession.

 - Being recognized as leaders in their organizations.

 Criterion 3: Student Outcomes

-Program outcomes are narrower statements that describe what students are expected to know and be able to do by the time of graduation.
-These relate to the skills, knowledge, and behaviors that students acquire in their matriculation through the program.
+Student outcomes describe what students are expected to know and be able to do by the time of graduation.
+These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.
 Programs must demonstrate that students attain the program outcomes.
 ABET has defined the following program outcomes: